Armada2508/MicrocontrollerProjects/README.md

 # MicrocontrollerProjects
-Contains the code for various projects such as our button board or motor box
+Contains the code for various projects such as our button board or motor box.
+Each project should be separated into its own folder.